 This factor is too easy to overlook.
 While you may not think of comfort as a matter of importance, it will play a big role.
 This doesn’t mean a good vest will be as comfortable as a sweater or anything, but it shouldn’t be uncomfortable.

 If you’re uncomfortable, you can’t wear the vest as long as you would if you were more comfortable.
-It can limit your ability to move and focus as well.
-This is not acceptable in a survival situation.
+It can limit your ability to move and focus.
+This is not acceptable in a survival or contact situation.

 Your vest of choice has to fit your body the right way.
 It should be a snug fit but not feel like a constraint.
 There are many choices for carriers, but getting the size right is the most important when it comes to comfort.